Tori2305/Customer_loans_in_finance/info.md

         - mths_since_last_delinq: The number of months since the last dealing.

-These below are low % so will impute using either mean or median
+These below are low % so will impute using either mean or median:

 Use median for:
 - skewed data